arrow

 "Unravelings"

-Winner of the Longleaf Press Competition and the Oscar Arnold Young Award for Best Book, 1999.
-With poems like "June Bride," which pokes fun at the traditional marriage month, and "Catcher," where the mother becomes aware of her son's shift into manhood and individuality, "Unravelings" wrestles with the inevitability of growing older.
+Winner of the Longleaf Press Competition and the Oscar Arnold Young Award for Best Book, "Unravelings" wrestles with the inevitability of growing older.

 "Sherry's Prayer"